|

 inconceivably hot, dense, tiny spot just after the "Big Bang".

-wasn't an explosion in the usual sense of the word but rather the
+The bang wasn't an explosion in the usual sense of the word but rather

-sudden appearance of expanding space.
-Since then, a duration
+the sudden appearance of expanding space.
+A duration

-equal to about 13.82 billion Earth years has elapsed.
+equal to about 13.82 billion Earth years has elapsed since.

 "Big Bang" is a term